2024 LA Galaxy season

 The 2024 LA Galaxy season was the club's 29th season in Major League Soccer, the top tier of the American soccer pyramid.
 LA Galaxy play their home matches at Dignity Health Sports Park in the Los Angeles suburb of Carson, California.
 The Galaxy opened the season on February 25, 2024, hosting Inter Miami CF.

-The Galaxy qualified for the playoffs for the first time since 2022 on September 14, and made their first MLS Cup appearance since 2014, winning a record sixth MLS Cup.
+The Galaxy qualified for the playoffs for the first time since 2022 on September 14, and made their first MLS Cup appearance since 2014, winning a record-extending sixth MLS Cup.